bit1029public/SimSR/README.md

 	--num_train_steps 260000 > ${DOMAIN}_${TASK}_${SEED}.log &
 ```

-Note that the MuJoCo Python bindings support three different OpenGL rendering backends: "glfw", "egl", or "osmesa".
+Note that the MuJoCo Python bindings support three different OpenGL rendering backends: `"glfw"`, `"egl"`, or `"osmesa"`.
 You can also specify a particular backend to use by setting the `MUJOCO_GL=` environment variable to one of them.